 The main task of this thesis was to develop an application which is capable of detecting 3 different skin diseases causing the damage of fingerprints.
-Final application consists of 3 major parts, one is responsible for analyzing fingerprint images, the second one is responsible of detecting the disease and the final part provides graphical user interface.
+Final application consists of 3 major parts, the first is responsible for analyzing fingerprint images(image preprocessing, damage extraction), the second one is responsible of detecting the disease and the final part provides graphical user interface.

 This chapter describes the design and functionality of the application.